floodfx/hotdogjs/README.md

-# 🌭 Hotdog
+# 🌭 Hotdog JS

 What goes well with [Bun](https://bun.sh)?
-Hotdogs!
+Hotdogs! 🌭🌭🌭

+Hotdogjs is an event-based web framework built specifically for [Bun](https://bun.sh) based on the LiveView paradigm popularized by [Phoenix LiveView](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html).
+In short, when a user interacts with a page (e.g. clicks a button, fills out a form, etc.), the client sends events to the server which can update the server state and then sends a diff back to the client that is automatically applied to the DOM.
+This results in a very fast user experience with very small payloads in both directions and a very simple yet powerful programming model for developers.
+Server events can also trigger server-side state and, relatedly, client-side page updates.

-Hotdogjs is a server-side front-end framework built specifically for [Bun](https://bun.sh).
-Hotdogjs supports both server rendering and client inteactivity in a single programming model that is a departure from the decade old Single Page Application (SPA) model popularized by React.
+Hotdogjs supports both server rendering and client interactivity in a single programming model that is a departure from the decade old Single Page Application (SPA) model popularized by React.
 Hotdogjs is built on the following principles:
  * **Server-side rendering** - HTML is rendered on the server and sent to the client
  * **Client-side interactivity** - client-side interactivity is achieved by sending client-events to the server, updating the server state, and repling with diffs to the client which updates the DOM which results in very small payloads in both directions, resulting in a much faster user experience
  * **No client-side routing** - we use the browser's native routing along server-side routing to determine the page to render